AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 * You can only submit a file when the status is **Pending Submission and Rejected**.

-* You cannot submit a file when the status is&nbsp;**Pending Approval and Approved**.
+* You cannot submit a file when the status is **Pending Approval and Approved**.

 ## Take courses from LinkedIn Learning {#linkedin}

 Captivate Prime already supports LinkedIn Learning courses within the learning platform.
-Now learners can take up such LinkedIn Learning courses within the Captivate Prime mobile app.&nbsp;In the device app, search for a course, and then start the course.
+Now learners can take up such LinkedIn Learning courses within the Captivate Prime mobile app.
+In the device app, search for a course, and then start the course.

-If you have the LinkedIn app already installed, the course will open in the app, or else the course will open in the default browser, where you must log in using your LinkedIn credentials.&nbsp;
+If you have the LinkedIn app already installed, the course will open in the app, or else the course will open in the default browser, where you must log in using your LinkedIn credentials.

-If you are taking the course via the LinkedIn app, your progress will not be tracked&nbsp;inside Captivate Prime.&nbsp;Hence,&nbsp;it’s recommended that the course is launched in the browser instead of the LinkedIn Learning app.&nbsp;
+If you are taking the course via the LinkedIn app, your progress will not be tracked inside Captivate Prime.
+Hence, it’s recommended that the course is launched in the browser instead of the LinkedIn Learning app.

+>[!NOTE]
+>
-**Note:**&nbsp;You can only take the courses if you have an active internet connection.
+>You can only take the courses if you have an active internet connection.

 | ![](assets/start-course.jpg)